Legal Blog

 No Waiver of Interstate Child Relocation

 The Court declined to agree with the Father’s assertion that by consenting to the Interstate relocation provision of the MSA, the Mother waived her right to a judicial determination of her relocation application under N.J.S.A.
 9: 2-2.
-However, the Mother must demonstrate that there is “cause” for an Order authorizing relocation, which shall be determined by a best interest analysis considering the factors in N.J.S.A.
+However, the Mother must demonstrate that there is “cause” for an Order authorizing relocation, which shall be determined by the best interest analysis considering the factors in N.J.S.A.
 9:2-4 ( c).

 Notably, because the best interests standard applies to the determination of “cause” nothwithstanding the designation as the Parent of Primary Residence, the Trial Court need not decide whether the Mother negotiated the parties’ MSA in bad faith.